-In the pre-cable years (yes, there was over-the-air television before cable), the major networks' main revenue source was advertising.
-In particular, viewers were not charged at all: all they needed was a TV set and an antenna.
-With the advent of online advertising, in particular targeted online advertising, the relative effectiveness of TV advertising decreased, and so did the demand for TV advertising.
-Moreover, viewers currently have more options to choose from besides TV as a source of news and entertainment, and so TV content reaches fewer eyeballs.
+In the pre-cable years (yes, there was such a time), people watched there was over-the-air television.
+The major networks' main revenue source was then advertising.
+Viewers were not charged at all: all they needed was a TV set and an antenna.
+With the advent of online advertising - in particular targeted online advertising - the relative effectiveness of TV advertising decreased, and so did the demand for TV advertising.
+Moreover, viewers currently have more options to choose from besides TV as a source of news and enter-tainment, and so TV content reaches fewer eyeballs.
 Now that the major networks do not earn as much from advertising, their incentive to charge viewers is greater, and in fact they started to do so, either directly or indirectly (by indirectly I mean through charges to cable companies who then charge consumers).